wyhmichael/wdio-json-reporter/README.md

 > A WebdriverIO plugin.
 Report results in json format.
 With updates to WDIO@v7

 ## WDIO Version Compatibility

 This package is only made for wdio@v7, please see https://github.com/fijijavis/wdio-json-reporter/ for compatibility with other wdio versions

+*Note:* the changes from this fork are also made or going to be made back to https://github.com/fijijavis/wdio-json-reporter/, I recommend to use https://github.com/fijijavis/wdio-json-reporter/ first

 | WDIO Json Reporter | WDIO |
 | ------------------ | ---- |